gear-genomics/tracy/README.md

 Once the index has been built you can align to the indexed genome.

-`tracy align -g hg38.fa.gz input.ab1`
+`tracy align -r hg38.fa.gz input.ab1`

+The index needs to be built only once.

 Separating heterozygous variants